 - Biblical economic values

 I am interested in biblical and theological perspectives on economic justice, wealth, poverty, and inequality, and their implications for Christian behavior and decision making.
 I enjoy exploring these topics with students in my "Wealth and Poverty in the Bible" course, and I spent 2007-08 on sabbatical in Nicaragua researching such issues.
-In 2014-15, I will be on sabbatical again, writing a book linking missional hermeneutics and the subject of biblical economic values (working title: "My Brother's Keeper: The Strange World of Biblical Economic Values").
+In 2014-15, I will be on sabbatical again, writing a book linking missional hermeneutics and the subject of biblical economic values (working title: "Choose Life!: Thinking Biblically about Economic Justice").

 - Missional Hermeneutics and the Bible